emmett-framework/emmett/docs/languages.md

-Let's say again you have your application with English as the default language and you provide a supplementary Italian version; to achieve the routing translation behavior under weppy, you should write:
+Let's say again you have your application with English as the default language and you provide a supplementary Italian version; to achieve the routing translation behavior under Emmett, you should write:

 ```python
 app.languages = ['en', 'it']
 app.language_default = 'en'
 app.language_force_on_url = True
 ```
-and weppy will automatically add the support for language on your routing rules to the follow:
+and Emmett will automatically add the support for language on your routing rules to the follow:

 | requested URL | behaviour |